Last update: 16 March 2023

 This data is processed in order to send you the requested content in a personalised manner.
 The legal basis for this procession is Art 6(1)(b) GDPR.

-When you visit our online shop or order products and services from VERBI, you leave the VERBI website and access the website of our reseller cleverbridge AG.
-All services, orders and enquiries on this page, i.e. in the “shop”, are subject to the data protection declaration of cleverbridge AG.
+When you visit our online shop or order products and services from VERBI, you leave the VERBI website and access the website of our reseller cleverbridge GmbH.
+All services, orders and enquiries on this page, i.e. in the “shop”, are subject to the data protection declaration of cleverbridge GmbH.

 We also provide a support forum on our website.
 To actively use the forum, you have to register.
 The data you provide will only be used for the purposes of the forum and will not be passed on to third parties.
 The basis for the storage of your data is the conclusion of the user contract pursuant to Art.
 6(1)(b) GDPR.
 Deleting your user account and thereby your associated data is possible at any time.